atmurray/aiopulse/README.md

 # Aiopulse

-## Asynchronous library to control Rollease Acmeda Automate roller blinds
+## Asynchronous library to control Rollease Acmeda Automate roller blinds via a version 1 Pulse Hub.

-Requires Python 3 and uses asyncio.
+The Rollease Acmeda Pulse Hub is a WiFi hub that communicates with Rollease Acmeda Automate roller blinds via a proprietary RF protocol.
+This module communicates over a local area network using a propriatery binary protocol to issues commands to the Pulse Hub.
+A module that supports version 2 Pulse Hubs has been developed separately here: https://pypi.org/project/aiopulse2/ This module requires Python 3.4 or newer and uses asyncio.

 ### Installing
-I plan on publishing this module to PiPy once I'm happy that it has been adequately tested.
+Available on PyPi here:https://pypi.org/project/aiopulse/, run `pip install aiopulse`.
-For now, from the folder containing setup.py run `python setup.py install`.
+Alternatively, download and extract a release and from within the folder containing setup.py run `python setup.py install`.

 ### Demo.py commands:
 | Command                               | Description               |